Culture of Florida: Literature

 Florida literature is as varied as the state itself.
 Genres traditionally include fiction, nonfiction, and poetry, and some of it may be considered part of the American regional Southern literature genre.
 Writers affiliated with the locale of Florida include William Bartram, Elizabeth Bishop, James Branch Cabell, Hart Crane, Stephen Crane, Harry Crews, Nilo Cruz, John Fleming, Ernest Hemingway, Carl Hiaasen, Jay Hopler, Zora Neale Hurston, José Martí, Campbell McGrath, Marjorie Kinnan Rawlings, Wallace Stevens, and Harriet Beecher Stowe.

 Music

 Florida is the birthplace of Southern Rock.
 Bands such as Lynyrd Skynyrd, Molly Hatchet, The Allman Brothers all hailed from Northern Florida.
 The Outlaws hailed from Tampa Bay.

-Florida is home to several unique music subgenres including Florida breaks and Miami bass.
+Florida is home to several unique music subgenres including Freestyle Florida breaks and Miami bass.

-Since the 90s, Miami has made a name in the world of electhronic, rap, and reggaeton music.
+Since the 90s, Miami has made a name in the world of electronic, rap, and reggaeton music.
 Miami Music Week, founded in 2010, is an annual electronic music event that gathers top EDM artists around the world.
 It is considered an institution in EDM.
 Some of the notable subgenres that participate at this event are Deep House, Techno, and Techno House.
+Other notable artists from Florida include Tom Petty, K.C. and the Sunshine Band, Less than Jake, Rabbit in the Moon, Company B, Expose, Stevie B and Will to Power.